 The following tips may help deal with the potty training regression in children (2).

 - Make your expectations clear: You may explain to your child that they need to be potty trained.
 Let them know that it is time to say bye to diapers or pull-ups and wear clean underwear.
 This may help your child understand why they need to visit the bathroom on time and avoid accidents.
+Also reassure them that you have full confidence in them that they will be able to do it.

 - Do not overreact to accidents: Do not lose your cool when accidents happen.
 It is usual for children to have accidents even after the initial months of potty training.
 Never punish, tease, or scold them for accidents since the fear of accidents may cause regression.
+Just get on with the cleaning without making a fuss.
+At the same time remember to praise them for even small achievements like remembering to use the potty after a nap even if no bowel movement happens.

 - No diapers again: Do not go back to diapers or pull-ups if your child had an accident.
 It may cause the child to become dependent on diapers again, leading to regression eventually.